Bayesian Calibration of the Intelligent Driver Model: Simulation

-To evaluate the calibration and generation results, we use one representative driver for each vehicle type, i.e., the car driver $\# 355$ and the truck driver $\# 211$.
-We generate $N=5000$ sets of IDM parameters for each model.
+To evaluate the calibration results, we use one representative driver for each vehicle type, i.e., the car driver $\# 273$ and the truck driver $\# 211$.
+We fix the IDM parameters to their mean values for each model.
 Then, by providing the leading vehicle's trajectories and starting the followers with the same initial conditions, we simulate the trajectories of the followers, whose behaviors are controlled by a calibrated IDM with a set of sampled parameters \cite{ciuffo2008comparison}.
-The simulation step is therefore set as $0.04\,\mathrm{sec}$ which corresponds to the $25$ Hz sampling frequency of the leading vehicle's data.
-To illustrate the simulated trajectories, we show the results with parameter samples from $\boldsymbol{\theta}_{\#211}$ in the top row of Fig.~\ref{fig:simulation_for_two_cars}.
-In the following, we compare the ground-truth trajectories with the fully simulated trajectories via measuring the absolute root mean square errors (RMSE) $e$ on their motion states (i.e., $a$, $v$, and $s$), written as
+The simulation step is set as $0.2$ s which corresponds to the $5$ Hz sampling frequency.

+To illustrate the simulation results, we first show the long-term simulated trajectories generated by the IDM parameters sampled from $\boldsymbol{\theta}_{\#211}$ in Fig.~\ref{fig:simulation_for_two_cars}.
+It demonstrated that the calibrated car-following models (both B-IDM and MA-IDM) can capture the human driver's behavior---accelerate to follow the leader and brake to avoid collision.